ncoevoet/ChanTracker/README.md

 or amusement functions is good practice.

-If the main purpose of your bot is to manage bans etc and never interact with users, you should remove all plugins from `defaultcapabilities`, which will prevent the bot from responding to various commands and being used as a flood tool by others (like with `@echo SPAM`):
+If the main purpose of your bot is to manage bans etc and never interact with users, you should remove all plugins from the default capabilities, which will prevent the bot from responding to various commands and being used as a flood tool by others (like with `@echo SPAM`):

-    @defaultcapabilities remove <pluginname>
+    @defaultcapability remove <pluginname>

 You could otherwise change the value of `supybot.capabilities.default`, but be prepared to waste a lot of time each time you add a new user account on your bot.
 If the setting is changed to `False`, then when you want to grant